 Checks:

-Occasionally, proofreading and copyediting can be combined as 'proof-editing', and this takes place before the text has been designed and typeset.
-Proof-editing should only happen if the text has already been structurally checked and properly laid out, as it can risk errors in presentation post-typesetting/design; however, it can also save both time and money.
-Nevertheless, proof-editing does demand more time than a straightforward proofread, and correspondingly costs a bit more.
+Occasionally, proofreading and copyediting can be combined as 'proof-editing', and this takes place in Word, before the text has been designed and typeset.
+Proof-editing should only happen if the text has already been structurally checked and properly laid out, as it can risk errors in presentation post-typesetting/design.
+However, proof-editing is not a service I offer (I find I need to go through the text twice, once to copyedit and then again to proofread, so it's not an effective saving on either time or cost).

 The term derives from when individual pieces of type (made out of lead – similar to what you might have seen on a typewriter) were set together to create lines and pages of text that would be inked and printed.
 There was plenty of opportunity for 'cock-ups' (originally a typesetting term for when a letter was set slightly above its partners, making the line look crooked, but encompassing a multitude of other potential mistakes) – and so it was essential to check a sample run of unbound pages (proofs) to check that no errors had crept in at this stage.
 Nowadays typesetting is generally done electronically, using files that the author and editor/copyeditor have refined – so there is less margin for error in terms of which characters appear on the page, and how they appear.
 However, there is still plenty that can be missed during the editorial process, while the focus is on content rather than appearance; it's also possible for page numbers, running heads (such as the chapter headings that sometimes appear at the top of the page) and special layout styles to be faulty once the text is run into a design template – so it's important to check the proofs before a work is finalised for print or online publication.